 Lake Charles, Louisiana

-Let’s dive deeper into what’s in Lake Charles water.
+Let’s look closer at what’s in Lake Charles water.

 What’s in Lake Charles water?